2016–17 Eredivisie

 The 2016–17 Eredivisie season was the 61st season of the top-tier Dutch League Eredivisie since its establishment in 1956.
 The fixtures for this season were announced on 14 June 2016.
+PSV were the defending champions after winning the title for a record 23rd time.

+At the end of the season, Feyenoord became the title-holders for a record 15th time and the first since the 1998–99 season.

 Teams

 A total of 18 teams took part in the league: The best fifteen teams from the 2015–16 season, two promotion/relegation playoff winners and the 2015–16 Eerste Divisie champions.

 Sparta Rotterdam, the champion of the 2015–16 Eerste Divisie, returned to the Eredivisie after spending six seasons in the Eerste Divisie, whereas play-off winner Go Ahead Eagles returned to the Eredivisie after just one season.
 They replaced relegated teams Cambuur and De Graafschap.

 As a result of financial maladministration, the KNVB had originally taken FC Twente's license, causing them to relegate to the 2016-17 Eerste Divisie.
 However, FC Twente successfully appealed this decision and was therefore allowed to stay in the league.